oracle/graal/docs/tools/insight/Insight-Manual.md

 applied to each of them.
 Enlist available *HotSpot* or *native-image* based virtual machines.
 Connect to them on demand.
 Apply selected insights.
 Let them gather their data.
 Obtain the data and analyze them with the integrated graphical tools.
 Disable the insights and disconnect.
-Let the application run at its original full speed.
+Let the program run at its original full speed.
  -->